Accounting for changes to the amount of carbon stored in your forest

 Depending on when you registered your post-1989 forest land in the ETS, you must either:

-- continue using stock change accounting
+- continue using stock change accounting, or

 - use averaging accounting.